mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
-Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css.
+Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css, and Grunt for all tasks.
 Tested with WordPress 3.5.1.

 ## Usage